ci-compass/cicf/week06-fair-data/README.md

     wget -i zenodo-links

-It is a zip file, so lets look at it.
+It is a zip file, so let's look at it.

     $ unzip sampling_effort_data-v2025.02.25.zip
     $ cd Mosquito-Alert-sampling_effort_data-0b57d8f

-There is a README file.
-A LICENSE file, and a CITATION file.
+There is a README file, A LICENSE file, and a CITATION file.
 There is also a metadata file:

     $ nano sampling_effort_daily_cellres_05_metadata.json